Winston-Salem, NC

 Located about three miles from the main campus, downtown Winston-Salem is a thriving area that includes galleries and shops; indoor and outdoor performance spaces and museums; a greenway that traverses the Old Salem district; hotels, restaurants and sidewalk cafes.
 You can catch a baseball game with the Winston-Salem Dash, a minor-league affiliate of the Chicago White Sox.

-Where campus and community come together
+Where campus and community come together.

-The idea of Pro Humanitate (“for humanity”) is at the center of the Wake Forest experience, and that translates to our surrounding community of Winston-Salem.
 As the hub of community-based activity at Wake Forest, the Office of Civic & Community Engagement (OCCE) offers multiple pathways to involvement.
 Whether you are interested in leading philanthropic programs like Wake ‘N Shake and Hit the Bricks; tutoring school children; fighting food insecurity through the Campus Kitchen; or advocating for a cause, the OCCE will help you put our motto into action in Winston-Salem and beyond.

 - Stroll through Reynolda Village and Gardens, adjacent to the campus, and visit the latest exhibition at Reynolda House Museum of American Art.